 My Cassie loves teriyaki chicken and used to ask for it almost every time it was her birthday dinner, and so we are always trying to find new ways to prepare it.
 That is why we did the teriyaki chicken bake!

-This is perfect for any family dinner or even if you have guest over, and a perfect way to get your kids to eat their vegetables!
+This is perfect for any family dinner or even if you have guests over, and a perfect way to get your kids to eat their vegetables!

 - 8 to 10 skinless, boneless chicken thighs

 - 1 12 ounce bag fresh broccoli florets

 - 6 carrots, cut into 1 inch diagonally slices

 - 1 cup onion, chopped